 Buy Batik at Behrugarh Village

-If you like Indian textiles, it's recommended that you take a trip to nearby Behrugarh (also called Bhairogarh) village where the batik printing is done.
+If you're fond of Indian textiles, a trip to nearby Behrugarh (also called Bhairogarh) village where the batik printing is done is recommended.
 This village is situated on the northern outskirts of Ujjain between Kal Bhairav and Mangal Nath temples.
 It's been the hub of batik in Madhya Pradesh for hundreds of years, since craftsmen from Rajasthan and Gujarat migrated there during the Mughal era.
 These days, the village has about 800 artisans involved in traditional batik printing.
 It's carried out on sheets, saris, cushion covers, scarves, handkerchiefs, napkins, and more!

 Admire the Architecture of Kaliyadeh Palace